jbloomlab/dms_tools2/docs/dms2_bcsubamp.rst

 3) We discard any read pairs for which there are any ``N`` nucleotides in the barcode.

 4) We then collect all remaining read pairs for each barcode (concatenating the barcodes on the paired reads for a total barcode length that is twice ``--bclen``) and perform all subsequent operations on these barcodes.
+Note that if you have different length barcodes on the two reads (or all the barcode on one read), you can use the ``--bclen2`` option below.

 5) Any barcode with less than ``--minreads`` read pairs is discarded.